 You can also freeze the uncooked sausage rolls and bake them frozen.
 Just add 5 minutes or so to the cooking time.

 These sausage rolls make delicious leftovers.
-I refrigerate the leftover sausage rolls and heat them at 350°F for 10 to 15 minutes.
+I refrigerate the leftover sausage rolls and heat them at 350ยฐF for 10 to 15 minutes.

 Other British Recipes

-If you’re looking for some more authentic British fare, you should try some of my favorites:
+For a bite-sized treat, try my British-style Sausage Roll Bites.
+Also, if you’re looking for some more authentic British fare, you should try some of my favorites:

 Thank you so much for visiting Pudge Factor.
-I hope you’ll come back!
+I hope youโll come back!

 Recipe